Battery-Intelligence-Lab/galv-spec/README.md

 The specification can be used to generate mock servers for testing.
 When testing and developing the Galv frontend, a mock server is used to simulate the Galv REST API.

+## GitHub Actions

+This repository uses a GitHub action queue to issue new releases from updates to the specification.
+These actions occur when changes are made to the `galv-spec.json` file.

+The actions are:
+1. Validate the specification
+2. Generate clients in Python and Typescript (axios)
+3. Create a release branch tagged with the version number
+4. Issue the release on GitHub

+The latest release is always available at https://github.com/Battery-Intelligence-Lab/galv-spec/releases/latest.

 ## Galv architecture

 The below diagram presents an overview of Galv's architecture.